Alumni Readers Series

 Matthew Quick earned his BA through La Salle University and his MFA through Goddard College.
 His debut novel The Silver Linings Playbook (Sarah Crichton Books / Farrar, Straus & Giroux) was lauded by People, The Wall Street Journal, National Public Radio, Publishers Weekly, and others.
 The movie rights for The Silver Linings Playbook have been optioned by The Weinstein Company, and David O. Russell has written the screenplay adaptation.
 TSLP is being translated into Italian and Spanish, and will soon be released in the UK by Picador.
 Matthew’s debut young adult novel Sorta Like a Rock Star (Little Brown) will be published in fall 2009.
 Matthew lives in the Philadelphia area with his wife.
 (Photo credit: Dave Tavani)

-- Goddard’s historic Plainfield, Vermont campus is located just outside Montpelier, the state capital of Vermont.
-It’s a sprawling former farm with a manor garden, surrounding forests, and period architecture.
+- Plainfield, Vermont, on Goddard’s historic main campus, located just outside Montpelier, the state capital.
+It’s a former farm with a manor garden, surrounding forests, and period architecture.

 Goddard College programs operating in Washington State are authorized by the Washington Student Achievement Council.
 For more information, please refer to Accreditation and Approvals.

 Residency weeks offer an array of classes, readings, lectures, screenings, presentations by visiting luminaries, and formal and informal social gatherings.
 You’ll join a diverse, passionate, and welcoming community of writers of all ages and walks of life.
 With these other writers, you’ll immerse yourself in conversation, instruction, and discovery that will ignite your writing process.

 Upon arrival you’ll receive a schedule of classes and events in all genres.
 All offerings are open to all Goddard students, regardless of genre.

 - Master classes